-Donald Trump Blocks Anthony Fauci From Answering Question About Unproven Drug In ‘Chilling Moment’
+Donald Trump Blocks Anthony Fauci From Answering Question About Drug In ‘Chilling Moment,’ ‘WaPo’ Writer Says

 During Sunday’s coronavirus press conference, President Donald Trump blocked Dr. Anthony Fauci from answering a question about an unproven treatment for coronavirus that Trump has been touting.

-As The Washington Post reports, the president repeated his claims that an anti-malarial drug is worth trying out, asking “what do we have to lose?”
+As The Washington Post reports, the president repeated his claims that an anti-malarial drug is worth trying out, asking, “what do we have to lose?”

-In response to Trump’s repeated mentioning of the drug, a CNN reporter pushed Fauci on the question asking the respected immunologist his thoughts on hydroxychloroquine, which has been shown in some small trials to be effective, while failing to be effective at all in others.
+In response to Trump’s repeated mentioning of the drug, a CNN reporter pushed Fauci on the question, asking the respected immunologist his thoughts on hydroxychloroquine, which has been shown in some small trials to be effective against the coronavirus but has failed to be effective at all in others.

 “What is the medical evidence?” the reporter asked.